 Your water heater works hard every day, and just like any major appliance, it needs regular check-ups to perform its best.
 Over time, minerals and sediment from your water supply can settle at the bottom of the tank.
 This buildup not only makes your heater less efficient but can also clog the hot water outlet, leading to low pressure.
 Flushing your water heater once a year, or twice if you have hard water, is the best way to prevent sediment buildup.
 This simple task ensures your heater runs efficiently and helps you avoid a surprise drop in pressure.

-Consider a Water Softener to Reduce Mineral Buildup
+Install a Water Softener to Reduce Buildup

 If you live in an area with hard water, like much of Michigan, your pipes are constantly fighting against mineral deposits.
 These minerals, primarily calcium and magnesium, create a hard scale that can build up inside your pipes and fixtures, gradually restricting water flow.
 If you have hard water, installing a water softener can help prevent mineral buildup in your pipes and faucets, keeping pressure steady.
 A water softener treats water as it enters your home, removing the minerals that cause scale.
 It’s a fantastic long-term solution for protecting your entire plumbing system, from your pipes to your appliances.